 Dairy Levy Review

-A review of the Dairy Australia levy is about to get underway with the formation of a Levy Poll Advisory Committee (LPAC).
+A review of the Dairy Australia levy is currently underway with the formation of a Levy Poll Advisory Committee (LPAC).

 The levy is reviewed at least every five years with input from farmers and other industry stakeholders.